Cao-Labs/ContrastQA/README.md

 # example code
 python ./src/data_generator.py -i /example_pdbs_folder/ -f /example_fasta_folder/ -o /dgl_save_folder -e /example_esm_pkl_folder/ -c 10
 ```
-You can also use the training weight provided by us which you can download it here:(https://zenodo.org/records/15463235).
+You can also use the pre-training weight provided by us which you can download it [here](https://zenodo.org/records/15463235).
 ### Model Test:
 ContrastQA requires GPU.
 We provide few protein complex pdb files for testing, you can use the provided model weight to predict protein complex structures' quality.
 The evaluation result Rank_[targetid]_qa.csv is stored in result_folder.
 We benchmark our model by running inference.py:
 ```bash